avniproject/avni-website/src/pages/blog/6-ways-Avni-is-helping-JSS-Maternal-Newborn-Child-health-programs.md

 ### 6. Improving the social status of MCHWs
 Our workers already enjoyed good respect in the community because of the services provided by them.
 The digital tool in their hands and data at their fingertips is further improving their social status in the community.
+Worth mentioning here is the fact that all our workers are from the program villages itself and have a rural or tribal background with limited formal education.
+Over the years they had developed the dexterity of working with paper formats and it was a little difficult for them to switch from paper based work to entirely digitalised medium of reporting.
+However, due to simplicity and ease of use of Avni, they could gear up for the change and with constant hand holding by Program coordinators,in a very short span of time, are now enjoying working with Avni

-Thus, the app deserves our attention not only for clinical and public health reason but for social and anthropological reasons as well.
+Thus, Avni deserves our attention not only for clinical and public health reason but for social and anthropological reasons as well.